-1. Treatment safety
+Treatment safety

 Our primary outcome for treatment safety will be based on patient's essential fatty acid profile.
-We will compare patients before treatment with Omegaven[®] started and after treatment started (one month after treatment started until treatment stopped) with respect to the frequency with which triene/tetraene ratio > 0.2 at any time.
-We will also compare the occurrence any event of of hypertriglyceridemia (serum triglyceride $> 400\text{mg/dL}$) between Omegaven[®] and soybean oil fat emulsions.
-Primary analyses for these and all other safety outcomes will be based on a follow-up time for Omegaven[®] and soybean oil fat emulsions starting 30 days after baseline, i.e., 30 days after treatment started for Omegaven[®] patients and 2 months after the first direct bilirubin level $< 2\text{ mg/dL}$ was recorded.
-We will also explore comparisons including the time from baseline until the end of follow-up period.
+We will compare patients before treatment with Omegaven® started and after treatment started (one month after treatment started until treatment stopped) with respect to the frequency with which triene/tetraene ratio $> 0.2$ at any time.
+Primary analyses for these and all other safety outcomes will be based on a follow-up time for Omegaven® starting 30 days after baseline, i.e., 30 days after treatment started for Omegaven® patients and 2 months after the first direct bilirubin level $< 2$ mg/dL was recorded.

-Additional comparisons across treatment periods for subjects receiving Omegaven® will be aimed to assess occurrence of spontaneous bleeding (e.g., unexplained bruising, oozing from gums/incision sites), and maximum triene/tetraene ratio, minimum platelets, and maximum international normalized ratio (INR), trends in pre-albumin (age standardized levels).
+Additional comparisons across treatment periods for subjects receiving Omegaven® will be aimed to assess occurrence of spontaneous bleeding (e.g., unexplained bruising, oozing from gums/incision sites), and maximum triene/tetraene ratio, minimum platelets, maximum international normalized ratio (INR), and trends in pre-albumin (age standardized levels).
 We will also explore trends in coagulopathies based on curves of platelets, prothrombin time (PT), partial thromboplastin time (PTT) over time, and INR.
-We will also describe the rate with which INR ratios were > 2 (number of days/follow-up time), as a marker of coagulopathies.
+We will also describe the rate with which INR ratios were $> 2$ (number of days/follow-up time), as a marker of coagulopathies.

-Additional comparisons between Omegaven® and soybean oil fat emulsion groups will be performed with regards to rate in which albumin is > 3 g/dL, maximum triglyceride level, rate of blood stream infections (number of positive blood cultures/follow-up-time under PN after baseline), rate of central venous catheter (CVC) infections (number of CVC infections/follow-up time and number of gram positive CVC infections/follow-up time), and occurrence of anaphylactic reactions after baseline.
+Additional evaluation of Omegaven® will be performed with regards to rate in which albumin is $> 3$ g/dL, maximum triglyceride level, rate of blood stream infections (number of positive blood cultures/follow-up-time under PN after baseline), rate of central venous catheter (CVC) infections (number of CVC infections/follow-up time and number of gram positive CVC infections/follow-up time), and occurrence of anaphylactic reactions after baseline.